SAMYAK6868/tic-tac-toe/README.md

-# Tic-tac-toe build using Python.
+# Tic-tac-toe game build using Python.